 Diabetic macular oedema

-Ranibizumab, aflibercept and dexamethasone intravitreal implants are subsidised on the PBS for patients with visual impairment due to diabetic macular oedema (DMO).
+The PBS subsidises ranibizumab, aflibercept and dexamethasone intravitreal implants for patients with visual impairment due to diabetic macular oedema (DMO).

 Patients must be treated by an ophthalmologist to be eligible for PBS subsidised treatment with these medications.